ARTLab-GT/hexed/README.md

 # CartDG
-Discontinuous Galerkin numerics for CFD on a Cartesian grid.
+Provides a discontinuous Galerkin scheme as a library for Cartesian grid CFD solvers.

 ## Overview
 CartDG implements the core numerical algorithms for a discontinuous Galerkin scheme operating on the equations of fluid flow